phugiadang/CSCI-4308-Open-Sources-Data-Analytics/OpenStack/tweetCount.md

-#Number of Clinton Tweets: 127479
+#Number of Clinton Tweets: 127756
-#Number of Trump Tweets: 93766
+#Number of Trump Tweets: 94045
-#Number of Sanders Tweets: 85516
+#Number of Sanders Tweets: 85770
-#Number of Cruz Tweets: 63611
-#Number of Rubio Tweets: 13859
+#Number of Rubio Tweets: 13914
-#Number of Carson Tweets: 4040
+#Number of Carson Tweets: 4053
 #Total Number of Tweets:
+#Number of Cruz Tweets:
 #Current Stream Started at Fri Feb 12 00:58:01 MST
 ---
 ---